hadley/adv-r/Package-basics.md

 files: having only one function in a file is perfectly reasonable, particularly if the functions are large or have a lot of documentation.
-As you'll see in the next capture, often the code for the function is small compared to it's documentation (it's much easier to do something than it is to explain to someone else how to do it.)
+As you'll see in the next capture, often the code for the function is small compared to its documentation (it's much easier to do something than it is to explain to someone else how to do it.)

 The next step is to create a `DESCRIPTION` file that defines package metadata.